 White Christmas (1954)

 A lost reindeer find his way to a small child in a town not filled with Christmas spirit.
-The small child tends to the reindeer with inspires her to bring her family, her friends and the town together.
+The small child tends to the reindeer inspiring her to bring her family, her friends and the town together.
 The film is very sentimental.

 Polar Express (2004)